 Queen Emma Bridge

-Queen Emma Bridge is a pontoon bridge across St. Anna Bay that connects the Punda and Otrobanda sides of Willemstad.
+Queen Emma Bridge is a pontoon bridge spanning St. Anna Bay, connecting the Punda and Otrobanda sides of Willemstad.

 While the bridge itself is not that beautiful, the view of Handelskade from the bridge makes it worth visiting.

 Handelskade is the most breathtaking part of the historical neighborhood of Punda.
-The row of houses and 18th-century buildings along the waters of St. Anna Bay is reminiscent of the Amsterdam canals, if you threw a bunch of brightly colored paint around!
+The row of houses and 18th-century buildings along the waters of St. Anna Bay is reminiscent of the Amsterdam canals, if you were to throw a bunch of brightly colored paint around!

 Best Time To Visit: I highly suggest taking photos at sunrise.
-If you’re taking photos in the direction of Punda/Handelskade, your photo will have the most beautiful sun flare!
-Really just makes it pop!
+If you’re taking pictures in the direction of Punda/Handelskade, your photo will have the most beautiful sun flare!
+Just makes it pop!

 The Floating Market